leomet07/UrbanBlogs/posts/densitymapper.md

 ---
-title: 'NYCDensityMapper - Showing the Patterns'
+title: 'NYCDensityMapper - Showing the Process'
 description: "Using Python, SQL, and ZoLa, I made a map of NYC's housing density by the block, with some interesting results.
-See my process in creating it, and my personal thoughts!"
+See my process in creating it!"
 ---

 #### [Why don't you go back?](/..)

-##### NYCDensityMapper - Showing the Patterns
+##### NYCDensityMapper - Showing the Process

 ##### Using Python, SQL, and ZoLa, I made a map of NYC's housing density by the block, with some interesting results.
-See my creation process, and some thoughts on the changes happening--and the changes that should be happening--in New York's density.
+See my creation process and methodology!

 ##### [Skip Here for the Maps](/posts/densitymapper/#the-results)
 ##### <a href="/posts/densitymapper/#the-results" >Skip Here for the Maps</a>